Profession Calculators

 Accuracy and Disclaimer

 This calculator provides estimates for informational purposes only.
-Actual HELOC terms, rates, and availability depend on your credit profile, home value, existing mortgage balance, and lender requirements.
-HELOC rates are variable and subject to change.
-Consult a mortgage lender for specific terms and a tax advisor for deductibility guidance.
+Actual HELOC terms, credit line amounts, interest rates, and draw period terms depend on your credit profile, home appraisal, existing mortgage balance, and lender underwriting requirements.
+HELOC rates are variable and subject to change with the prime rate.
+Tax deductibility of HELOC interest depends on how funds are used and your specific tax situation.
+Consult a mortgage lender and tax advisor before proceeding.